joeylitalien/noise2noise-pytorch/README.md

 See `python3 train.py --h` for list of optional arguments, or `examples/train.sh` for an example.

 By default, the model train with noisy targets.
 To train with clean targets, use `--clean-targets`.
-The program assumes that the directory passed to `--data` contains subdirectories `train` and `valid`.
 To train and validate on smaller datasets, use the `--train-size` and `--valid-size` options.
 To plot stats as the model trains, use `--plot-stats`; these are saved alongside checkpoints.
+By default CUDA is not enabled: use the `--cuda` option if you have a GPU that supports it.

 ### Gaussian noise
 The noise parameter is the maximum standard deviation σ.
 ```
 python3 train.py \
+  --train-dir ../data/train --train-size 1000 \
+  --valid-dir ../data/valid --valid-size 200 \
   --ckpt-save-path ../ckpts \
-  --report-interval 25 \
-  --data ../data --train-size 500 --valid-size 100 \
-  --learning-rate 0.001 \
+  --nb-epochs 10 \
-  --adam 0.9, 0.99, 1e-8 \
   --batch-size 4 \
-  --nb-epochs 100 \
   --loss l2 \
   --noise-type gaussian \
   --noise-param 50 \